|

 To utilize animation and other audio-visual techniques inherent to multi-media technology to create new measures (tests) to test subjects in ways they could never be tested before, as well as to test specific cognitive, motor, and other abilities, which could never be tested before.

-Summary of the Invention: The nature and substance of this invention includes a method and system to perform psychological and educational assessment of subjects using multi-media technology.
+The nature and substance of this invention includes a method and system to perform psychological and educational assessment of subjects using multi-media technology.

 The method of the present invention for psychological evaluation of human subjects includes the steps of providing a human subject, such as a student, to be evaluated with a multi-media capable computer having a view monitor means, such as a VDT terminal, and a computer input-response means, such as a keyboard, a mouse or a touch screen.
 A human psychological tester operates the multi-media computer and conducts the psychological evaluation of the student.